aloner-pro/investAI/README.md

 ## Contact

-For any inquiries or feedback, please reach out to us .
+For any inquiries or feedback, please reach out to us at anunayandkumar@gmail.com or sskm593@gmail.com .

 ---